chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_install_features_download_ha.rst

    * - |push jobs_title|
      - Use |push jobs| to run jobs---an action or a command to be executed---against nodes independently of a |chef client| run.

-       On all machines in the |chef server| configuration, run:
+       On all servers in the |chef server| configuration, run:

        .. code-block:: ruby